fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 I have pulled the data from the publication tool as well as the [RCC page](https://nordic-rcc.net/flow-based).
 The FlowBased results are available for quite some months but during the run the process is continuously improved.
 I have therefor opted to view the last couple of months, arbitrary chosen starting from 2022-09-01 until the last business day available when writing this, 2023-01-23.
 For this timerange there is at least one constraint for every hour in the dataset.

 For the simulated market results I have pulled the excel files from the RCC page.
 Only a couple weeks are available with gaps.
-Only two days in September 2022, another three in october 2022 and all days between 2022-11-11 and 2022-12-25.
-From 2022-11-11 they are published continuously but with a delay, so hopefully more results for after 2022-12-25 will come available soon.
+Only two days in September 2022, another three in october 2022 and all days between 2022-11-11 and 2022-11-30 and again from 2022-12-11 and 2022-12-25.
+From 2022-12-11 they are published continuously but with a delay, so hopefully more results for after 2022-12-25 will come available soon.

 ## FlowBased Domain Results
 So first lets look at the set of FlowBased constraints themselves, called the final domain.
 It is available from [the beta version of the publication tool](https://test-publicationtool.jao.eu/nordic/), where various parameters are published.